Jedi-rude/Incident-Response-Linux/README.md

 - `cat /var/log/kern.log` - kernel logs
 - `cat /var/log/syslog` - Syslogs messages

+###  System Security Status script
+This script performs a series of checks to ensure the system is secure and compliant with security best practices.
+It checks for:
+- Firewall configuration
+- System updates and patches
+- SSH configuration
+- SELinux configuration
+- System logs
+- Network configuration
+- System users and groups
+- File system permissions

+`sys-sec.sh` -script name

+Note that this script is just a starting point and may need to be modified to fit the specific needs of your system and security requirements.

 ## Running the Scripts
 make sure the required permissions for this script is given & add execution permissions for this script.
 Do following steps after downloading the scripts.
 ```